Jakns99/dms-database-migration-project/README.md

 ```
 - This step completed the migration of the application to the AWS environment, making the AWS RDS instance the new live database.

+**Explanation for Step 4** This was the centerpiece of the project after all of the setup.
+This step focused on setting up AWS Database Migration Service (DMS) to migrate the database from the on-premises environment to the AWS environment